-Social media has helped change the way we think, connect and communicate with others.
-Nowadays, countless information is available to us instantaneously with just one push of a button.
-This presents us with the ability to reach and connect with new people from all over the globe on a daily basis.
+Social media has helped change the way we think, connect, and communicate with others.
+Nowadays, countless information is available to us, instantaneously with just one push of a button.
+This presents us with the ability to reach and connect with new people from all over the globe daily.

 Social Media Giveth

 You may have noticed that more brands are beginning to recruit applicants on the internet through sites such as CareerBuilder and Craigslist.
 They’ve also been starting to use social networking sites like Twitter and especially LinkedIn.

 LinkedIn allows professionals from every industry to connect with others from all over the world.
 LinkedIn, in particular, is excellent for cultivating your career as long as you maintain etiquette and use it strategically.
 When used correctly, LinkedIn – or any form of social media – can help you: